 The GMC is responsible for setting the standards for curricula and approving curricula as well as approval of training programmes and training post locations.
 The Deanery/HEE Local Office submits an application for programme and post location approval.
 Support for an application is available from the relevant surgical SAC.
 There is regular reporting to the GMC as part of their quality framework.
 The GMC activities may include document requests, meetings, shadowing, observations, visits and document reviews.
 The GMC uses the GMC survey results in quality assurance by monitoring that training meets the required standards.
 It will escalate issues through other QA activity such as an enhanced monitoring process.
 Triggered visits investigate possible serious educational failures or risks to patient safety as part of the GMC's enhanced monitoring process.
-The GMC's enhanced monitoring meet its standards including imposing conditions which limit the time or scope of approval, refusing approval, and withdrawing recognition for training.
+The GMC's QA process includes the ability to impose a sanction in response to a failure to meet its standards including imposing conditions which limit the time or scope of approval, refusing approval, and withdrawing recognition for training.